 Can Non-US Citizens be Beneficiaries of a Trust?

-My sister in law, age 79, just lost her 90-year-old husband.
+My sister-in-law, age 79, just lost her 90-year-old husband.
 They held everything jointly, so there’s no problem now.
-But they had no children and she is considering making a living trust to distribute her assets when she passes.
-Can she name her non US citizen nieces and nephews as beneficiaries?
+But they didn’t have children and she is considering making a living trust to distribute her assets when she passes.
+Can she name her non-US citizen nieces and nephews as beneficiaries?

-Yes, there’s no problem with doing so.
+Yes, there isn’t a problem with doing so.
 There can be some issues with having non-US citizen trustees of trusts and more often issues with non-US resident trustees, whether or not they’re citizens.
-Many investment houses, such as Fidelity, Merrill Lynch, etc., require that all trustees by United States residents.
+Many investment houses, such as Fidelity, Merrill Lynch, etc., require that all trustees are United States residents.
 But that restriction does not apply to beneficiaries.